The Strong’s mission is to explore the ways in which play encourages learning, creativity, and discovery, and how it illuminates cultural history.

 The Strong is one of the largest history museums in the United States and one of the leading museums serving families with highly interactive exhibits and programs.
 The Strong houses the world’s largest and most comprehensive collection of historical materials related to play.

-The museum’s mission is to promote the importance of play, with its power to teach, spark imagination, and create joy.
+Play has the power to teach, spark imagination, and create joy.
 Let’s play!

 Margaret Woodbury Strong